 Air Canada Boeing 737 MAX 8 Seat Map

-Air Canada's Boeing 737 MAX 8 is represented here with two layout tabs.
-Layout 1 is the finished two-cabin version with Business in rows 1 to 4 and Economy beginning at row 12, while Layout 2 is being held as a placeholder for the all-economy version.
+Air Canada's Boeing 737 MAX 8 is represented here with two complete layout tabs.
+Layout 1 is the 169-seat two-cabin version with Business in rows 1 to 4 and Economy beginning at row 12, while Layout 2 is the 189-seat all-economy version with a partial right-side row 1 and exit rows 15 and 16.

 Choose Your Layout